State Laws That Protect Freedom of the Press for Students

 • Student expression may only be limited where it’s libelous or slanderous; it’s an invasion of privacy; it violates or incites students to violate the law; it violates school district policies regarding harassment, discrimination, intimidation, or bullying.

-• Student expression is subject to reasonable time, place, and manner restrictions.
+• Student expression is subject to reasonable place, time, and manner restrictions.

 • School districts must establish district policies that are in accordance with the new law.